ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work we proposed \advms, a novel methodology for training \gls*{ML} classifiers using the \crs rules as input features to learn how to optimally tune the severity levels (\ie, the weights) of \crs rules on the traffic directed towards the protected web services, hence achieving the best trade-off between detection rate and false positive rate.
-Additionally, it also leverages a novel adversarial training methodology that incorporates knowledge of state-of-the-art \gls*{SQLi} fuzzer and manipulations to counter the presence of adversarial \gls*{SQLi} attacks.
-Among the major findings, we empirically show that \advms improves the detection rate of the vanilla \modsecurity by 21\%, and its adversarial robustness up to 42\%.
-Hence, we can state that our methodology provides a first, concrete example of how adversarial machine learning can be used to effectively enhance the robustness of \glspl*{WAF} against adversarial attacks.
+In this work, we proposed \advms, a novel methodology for training \gls{ML} classifiers using the \gls{CRS} rules as input features.
+This allows learning how to optimally tune the severity levels (\ie, the weights) of the \gls{CRS} rules, yielding an improved trade-off between detection and false positive rates.
+Furthermore, our approach relies upon a novel problem-space adversarial training procedure that incorporates knowledge of state-of-the-art \gls{SQLi} manipulations to counter the presence of adversarial \gls{SQLi} attacks.
+Among the main findings, we show that \advms improves the detection rate of the vanilla \modsecurity by 30\%, while removing 50\% of the \gls{CRS} rules through embedded feature selection with $\ell_1$ regularization.
+It also improves adversarial robustness up to 85\% via robust \textit{linear} models, without hindering interpretability of decisions and providing ease of integration with the current \gls{CRS} implementations.
+We can thus state that our methodology provides a first, concrete example of how adversarial machine learning can be used to effectively enhance the robustness of \glspl{WAF} against adversarial attacks, highlighting novel, promising directions towards designing robust machine learning models for cybersecurity-related applications.